charlieargue/CUE-code-samples/Account-Profile.md

 # Account Profile

-*Sample code showing removal of over a thousand lines of Redux boilerplate and redundant state management code that was bug-prone and difficult to maintain even for senior engineers.*
+*<u>Sample code</u> showing removal of over a thousand lines of Redux boilerplate and redundant state management code that was bug-prone and difficult to maintain, even for senior engineers.*

 ## 👎 BEFORE:

 * lots of selectors and everything in REDUX
-* State over-complicated and stored twice (in Formik state and again in Redux)
+* state over-complicated and stored twice (in Formik state and again in Redux)
 * lots of `useEffects` making it hard to reason about this component, esp. for new React engineers
-* **PLUS many REDUX plumbing <u>files</u> , totalling more than a THOUSAND of lines of code:**
+* **PLUS many Redux boilerplate <u>files</u> , totaling more than a THOUSAND of lines of code:**
-  1. 🧩 actions (AsyncThunk)
+  1. actions (AsyncThunk)

-  2. 🧩 api fetchers functions
+  2. api fetchers functions

-  3. 🧩 selectors
+  3. selectors

-  4. 🧩 stores
+  4. stores

-  5. 🧩 reducers
+  5. reducers

 ```js